-Figure 6-4: Proposed Moffett Park Specific Plan Land Use Plan, July 2023 (DRAFT as of June 2022)
+Figure 6-4: Moffett Park Specific Plan Land Use Plan, July 2023

-Source: City of Sunnyvale, May-July 2023.
+Source: City of Sunnyvale, July 2023.

 Additional Area Plans

 Additional planning documents have been adopted to guide development in the city.
 However, these plan areas are either built out, fully entitled and under construction, or do not provide significant additional residential development opportunity.
 The following provides a brief description of these planning documents.